EduardoZepeda/coffee-bytes-hugo/content/posts/devin-de-cognition-labs-la-inteligencia-artificial-que-reemplaza-a-los-programadores/index.en.md

 3. The creators receive seed capital from many, many investors.
 4. It ends up becoming just another tool and everything stays the same.

 Does it sound like anything like that?
-Maybe they are just a group of people looking to become millionaires.
+Maybe they are just a group of people looking to become millionaires and we're in the middle of an [AI bubble](/en/the-rise-and-fall-of-the-ai-bubble/).

 ![Meme of omniman talking to his son about shareholders"](images/its-all-about-shareholders.jpg)